You will need

 - Each group should read through their character’s profile together.
 They should chat about what the person is like, and start to create a character from the information they have.

 - Each group should take it in turns to present their character to the group as though they’re introducing a new friend.
 They should add as much detail as they can, but they shouldn’t make things up – it should all be based on the evidence from their social media profiles.

 Give friendly advice

-- Once everyone’s presented their profiles, they should think about what their character could do to keep themselves safe, maintain privacy, or make more positive decisions.
+- Once everyone’s shared their profiles, they should think about what they could do to keep themselves safe, maintain privacy, or make more positive decisions

 - Everyone should take it in turns to share their ideas with each other.
 Why should the characters think about following everyone’s advice?